Sunnyvale, Texas: Government and infrastructure

 The town council includes six members and the mayor.
 As of September 2020, Saji George is the mayor of Sunnyvale.
-As of the same year the council members are Ryan Finch, Kevin Clark, Mark Egan, Mark Eldridge, Larry Allen, and Jonathan Freeman.
+As of the same year the council members are Ryan Finch, Kevin Clark, Manu Danny, Mark Eldridge, Larry Allen, and Jonathan Freeman.

 In 2000 a U.S. district court ruled that Sunnyvale had enacted planning and zoning practices that were in place to exclude the development of apartments and small single family lots.
 Sunnyvale and the Inclusive Communities Project (ICP) entered into an agreement in which Sunnyvale was given three years to identify 70 housing units favorable for purchase or rent by low income individuals and families.
 Since 2008, three developers have considered low income developments in Sunnyvale, but no applications have been filed with the Town.
 ICP filed a lawsuit against Sunnyvale in 2009, seeking the development of low income units at a site in Sunnyvale.
 Sunnyvale's government responded, saying that it had taken appropriate steps to approve the creation of low income housing.

 "The Town of Sunnyvale received an order from Honorable Judge Reed O'Connor regarding the Dews vs Town of Sunnyvale case, finding the Town in contempt of court for its failure to implement the Settlement Stipulation in the case by April 15, 2008.
 The Town has reviewed, and understands Judge O'Connor's order, yet is clearly disappointed in the ruling, because the Town believes that it did all that was possible to comply with the settlement under the circumstances.
 But Judge Reed O'Connor found the Town guilty of contempt of court and the town has to July 15, 2011, to comply and make available 70 low income units that qualifies for section 8 vouchers.

 In October 2019, the Sunnyvale Police Department was established and began the start-up phase of standing up a new Police Department.
 The Town was contracted with the Dallas County Sheriff's Office for many years, and they continued to provide law enforcement services to the Town of Sunnyvale through October 2020, when Sunnyvale Police Department took over operations.

-Sunnyvale is in Texas State House District 113, represented by Democrat Rhetta Andrews Bowers.
+Sunnyvale is in Texas State House District 112, represented by Republican Angie Chen Button.
 Sunnyvale is in Texas Senate District 2, represented by Republican Senator Bob Hall.